 When you sign in, you will be automatically be assigned to the Teams Exploratory experience.
 Your organization’s administrator will be notified via email when someone logs in to the Exploratory experience for the first time.

 If you’re, in fact, the admin, you can proceed to finalize your license by tapping on the ‘Finish setting up Microsoft Teams Exploratory’ message on your Microsoft 365 admin center home screen.

 If you cannot see the message, go to Billing > Products and Services and you should be able to locate the ‘Microsoft Teams Exploratory Trial’ license.
-Inside the license section, click on the ‘Assign users’ option to start adding users in your organization whom you want to add the Exploratory license for.
+Inside the license section, click on the ‘Assign users’ option to start adding users of your organization who would get the Exploratory license.

 How long can I use the Teams Exploratory experience?